 • Often used to determine mitigation strategies

-BCM will provide a team of biologists to fully inspect and examine potential habitat for Indiana bats and Northern Long-ear bats.
+BCM will provide a team of biologists to fully inspect and examine potential habitat for Indiana , Northern Long-ear, and Tricolored bats.
 During your habitat survey, any potential suitable habitat that is encountered will be permanently documented with photographs, appropriate agency forms as needed, as well as GPS search tracks in your project area.
 Surveys are customized to client's needs and agency requests.
 Common variants include potential roost tree inventories, rocky habitat assessment, and mine portal surveys.

 Bat Acoustic Monitoring

-For several years BCM has been on the forefront of acoustic monitoring for bats.
-Host to many workshops and instructional programs, we offer a wide array of full-spectrum acoustic monitoring and survey options.
-BCM biologists are fully equipped with a wide selection of necessary tools and equipment to provide you with the highest quality custom acoustic monitoring survey possible.
-After collecting recordings in the field, all potential calls are analyzed through USFWS-approved auto-classification software, but this is often just a gross assessment.
-Our expert workshop staff with 40+ combined years of acoustic ID experiance are available to provide expert review of files flagged as species of interest.
+For decades BCM has been on the forefront of acoustic monitoring for bats as host to many workshops and instructional programs.
+Our biologists are fully equipped with a wide selection of modern full spectrum tools and siting know-how to provide you with the highest quality acoustic monitoring survey possible, with the least field time as possible.
+After collecting field recordings, all potential calls are analyzed through up to two USFWS-approved auto-classification software, but this is often just a gross assessment inevitably containing undesirable false-positives.
+Staff with decades of acoustic ID experience provide an expert review of files flagged as species of interest, separating non-bat sounds or confusing species which overlap with target species.

 As with all results of the fieldwork studies we offer, acoustic data is saved and permanently recorded in its original form for reporting and future recall.